itssinghankit/ShareSphere/readme.md

-# Social Media Android App
+# ShareSphere

-Welcome to ShareSphere, the next-generation social media platform that brings people together in exciting new ways.
+ShareSphere is the next-generation social media platform that brings people together in exciting new ways.
 Built with cutting-edge Android technology in `Jetpack Compose` and powered by a robust `Node.js` backend, ShareSphere offers a seamless, intuitive, and feature-rich social experience right at your fingertips.